buehler/mse-project-thesis-1/sections/02_definitions.md

 The example shown in {@fig:kubernetes_sidecar} is extensible.
 Such sidecars may be injected by a mutator or an operator to extend functionality.

+Common usecases for sidecars are controlling the data flow in a cluster in service mesh, providing access to secure locations or performing additional tasks such as collecting logs of an application.
+Since sidecars are tightly coupled to the original application, they scale with the Pod.
+It is not possible to scale a sidecar without scaling the Pod - and therefore the application - itself.

 ### Service Mesh {#sec:service_mesh}